top of page

 'One Thing at a Time' -- The Vibe Triangulation Part VII

-Most of the “stretch” songs reach up into the Broken Heart triangle where Wallen’s original messaging trends, but I included a song from the $$$ triangle to give the final piece a little color.
+Most of the “stretch” song reach up into the Don’t Want It Now triangle where Wallen’s original messaging trends, but I included a song from the Got It triangle to give the final piece a little color.
 Now, if you listen to this tighter track listing in the order that they appear on the album the whole thing lacks cohesion.

 'One Thing at a Time' -- The Vibe Triangulation Part VIII